blitz-js/drafts/architecture.md

 }
 ```

-### Auto Generated HTTP API
+### E. Auto Generated HTTP API

 All queries and mutations will be automatically exposed at a unique URL, such as `/api/product/getProduct` and `/api/product/updateProduct`.
+The exact URL details are to be determined.

-### Middleware
+### F. Middleware

 Queries and mutations are HTTP agnostic, but you still need a way to access raw HTTP for advanced use cases.
 For this, Blitz provides a middleware API that can add arbitrary data to the context object that's provided to the query/mutation function.